nopnop2002/esp-idf-ftpClient/README.md

 Use ```partitions_example_fatfs.csv``` when you select FAT file system on Builtin SPI Flash Menory.
 Use ```partitions_example_littlefs.csv``` when you select LITTLEFS file system on Builtin SPI Flash Menory.

-__If you need more storage space on Builtin SPI Flash Menory, you need to modify partitions_example.csv.__
+__If you need more storage space in the Builtin SPI Flash Menory, you will need to modify these files.__

 ## Wifi Setting